 - Ask for input and suggestions

-- Name the benefits and let them experience
+- Name the benefits and let colleagues experience them

-Not all your colleagues will make the change with the same degree of acceptance and enthusiasm.
-They can be roughly divided into three groups.
-Consider in which group you want to invest the most energy.
+Not all your colleagues will react to changes with the same degree of acceptance and enthusiasm.
+They can be roughly divided into three groups:

-You are now a few steps further in the process.
+You are now a several steps further in the process.
 The change has been implemented.
-Then don’t fall into the trap of thinking: I’m here.
-Even today, colleagues can drop out due to a lack of involvement.
-There are examples of schools that organize an IT moment every week.
-This is the time to ask your question, help each other and share new tips or experiences.
+Don’t fall into the trap of thinking: I’m done.
+Even now, colleagues can still withdraw due to lack of participation.
+To prevent this from happening, many schools organize a special IT moment every week.
+This is where everyone can ask their questions, help each other and exchange tips or experiences.

-Is your school on the threshold of a change?
-Can you use some more tools and knowledge in this area?
-Make sure that you are completely ready yourself.
-Read in, ask about experiences from another school or book a call with our COOL specialists.
+Is your school on the threshold of change?
+Could you do with more tools and knowledge in this area?
+Make sure that you yourself are fully prepared.
+Read up, ask for experiences from other schools or book a meeting with one of our our COOL experts.

 - Schedule a recurring accessible IT moment